EricWilliamSchroder/Heapless/README.md

 **no heap**, **no AI**, **no dependencies** — only pure stack logic and terminal control.

 This project explores **absolute control** over Go’s memory behavior and runtime.
-It’s part game, part technical statement: *you don’t need a garbage collector to move a snake.*
+It’s Fragment game, Fragment technical statement: *you don’t need a garbage collector to move a snake.*

 ---